 - Actions a country commits to implement on its own (e.g., unconditional targets such as reduction of fuel subsidies)

 - Actions that need international financial support (e.g., conditional targets such as aggressive renewable energy goals)

 - Actions that go beyond the country’s NDC commitments due to financial or local capacity constraints or national priorities (e.g., introduction of emerging technologies such as carbon capture and storage)

 Only projects in categories 2 and 3 are eligible for international markets, where emission reductions are transferred from one country to another.
 International trading must supplement domestic action.
-Therefore each country needs to define which mitigation efforts it will implement on its own and which ones will be eligible for international trading.
-This requires a careful review of the country’s NDC targets, a cost-benefit analysis, and policy decisions on which sectors—such as transportation, electricity production, agriculture, forestry—and which greenhouse gases (GHGs)—such as carbon dioxide, methane, hydrochlorofluorocarbons—are eligible for international markets.
+Therefore, each country needs to define which mitigation efforts it will implement on its own and which ones will be eligible for international trading.
+This requires a careful review of the country’s NDC targets, a cost-benefit analysis, and policy decisions on which sectors—such as transportation, electricity production, agriculture, and forestry—and which greenhouse gases (GHGs)—such as carbon dioxide, methane, and hydrochlorofluorocarbons—are eligible for international markets.

 Key Issue 2—The Corresponding Adjustment